perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 - **How does the challenge-response protocol work in NTLMv2**
 	- Client sends a username to the server
 	- Server responds with a random nonce (challenge)
-	- Client generates hashed password value from this challenge and the user's password using HMAC-SHA256 and sends back to the server as a response
+	- Client encrypts the challenge with the password hash value from this challenge and the user's password using HMAC-SHA256 and sends back to the server as a response
 	- Server sends the following three items to the domain controller
 		- Username
 		- Challenge sent to the client